-The student has the right to cancel the enrollment agreement for a course of instruction, without any penalty or obligations, through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+The student has the right to cancel the enrollment agreement for a course of instruction, without any penalty or obligations, through attendance at the first class session.
 A student may not cancel by telephoning the school or by not attending the class.
-After the end of the cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 50 percent or less of the program, less the registration fee, cost of the book and uniform.
+After the end of the cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rated refund if the student has completed 50 percent or less of the program, less the registration fee, cost of the book and uniform.
 The refund is to be paid within 30 days after the cancellation date.
 Cancellation must be made in writing, addressed to the Administrator and delivered via U.S. Postal Service or hand delivered to the following address:

 1161 East Main Street, Suite 205, El Cajon Ca 92120